Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 We will refer to the composition as the {\em Weyl functor}.
 It naturally comes equipped with the structure of a monad and a comonad, or in other words, an algebra and coalgebra object in endofunctors of $\cP$.
 In fact, one could organize all of the structure in what could rightfully be called a {\em Frobenius monad}.
 We will use this term as evocative shorthand for the monad of an ambidextrous adjunction (and will not attempt to independently formalize it in the $\oo$-categorical setting; see Section~\ref{cat context} below for further discussion and references to the discrete setting).

-Another crucial feature of $\Delta$ is its conservativity: no objects localize to zero (an easy consequence of the general localization formalism).
-Now the Barr-Beck theorem, in its $\oo$-categorical form due to Lurie, allows us to describe $\fU\fg\module$ in terms of $\cP$ and the Weyl functor $\cW$ with its natural structures.
+Another crucial feature of $\Delta$ is its conservativity: no non-zero objects localize to zero (an easy consequence of the general localization formalism).
+We find ourselves in the setting of the Barr-Beck theorem, in its $\oo$-categorical form due to Lurie.
+Recall it states that given an adjunction $F:\cC\longleftrightarrow \cD:G$ between $\oo$-categories, if the right adjoint $G$ is conservative, and any $G$-split simplicial object of $\cD$ admits a colimit preserved by $G$, then $G$ exhibits $\cD$ as monadic over $\cC$.
+This allows us to describe $\fU\fg\module$ in terms of $\cP$ and the Weyl functor $\cW$ with its natural structures.
 Let us write $\cP_\cW$ and $\cP^\cW$ for the respective dg categories of $\cW$-modules and $\cW$-comodules in $\cP$.

 \begin{thm}[Barr-Beck version of localization] There are canonical equivalences between the dg categories of $\cW$-modules and $\cW$-comodules in $\cP$ and the category of $\fU\fg$-modules. \end{thm}

 \begin{remark}For fixed regular $[\lambda]\in\fh^*\git W$, the arguments of \cite{BMR1} utilize the ambidextrous property and the indecomposability of $\D_\lambda(G/B)$ to deduce the Beilinson-Bernstein equivalence.
 For singular parameters or families of infinitesimal characters, the indecomposability fails, but we recover $\fU\fg\module$ as a summand of $\cP$ in the form of an isotypic component $\fU\fg\module=\cP^\cW$. \end{remark}